mihirchronicles/mihirchronicles.github.io/content/bookshelf/build.md

 ---
-title: Build | An Unorthodox Guide To Making Things Worth Making by Tony Fadell
+title: Build by Tony Fadell
 date: "2022-07-16"
 path: "/bookshelf/build"
 ---

 ## I. Brief Summary

 This book goes into my re-read section.
 It has pure wisdom on how to deal with product centric organization with actionable tactics.
 Building a long tenure in product development is both art and science.
 It is clear Tony Fadell is worth listening to because of his training from Steve Jobs but also post Apple where he built another world-class product called Nest.
 It is not luck when someone can do it twice.
 Fadell was responsible for iPod, iPhone and Nest thermostat.
 The book is a blueprint on how creative thinkers can bring ideas to the world.
 Not everyone has a luxury to be trained directly from world-class product builders, but this book has a lot to teach who are serious about product development.

 ## II.
 Big Ideas

 - Part 1: Build Yourself
     - The rigor that Tony talks about does not have to be around product that has a specific technology.
 It can be anything, a service or a store.
 It could be a recycling plant.
     - When you are looking at the array of potential careers before you, the correct place to start is: what do I want to learn?